Site Administrator

 Methods

 As mentioned in the introduction, models should only contain getters/setters and helper methods.
 A helper method performs business logic that only affects the current entity (or associated entity).
-All database queries should be performed in a corresponding repository.
+All database queries should be performed in a corresponding .
 In the context of the example below, the User entity may add/remove posts, format its own data, or prepare data structures from its own data.
 It should not affect the state of other entities.

 <?php